unsafecode/docker-multiple-deployments/README.md

 1. Open a shell prompt (on Windows, either `cmd.exe` or `powershell`), so you do not miss any output in case of issues.

-1. Start `RunProd.cmd`
+1. Start `RunStable.cmd`

 1. Open your browser and navigate to [http://localhost:9001](http://localhost:9001).
 If everything's OK, you will get a `200 OK` response with some JSON.

-1. Now start `RunTest.cmd`, and hit [http://localhost:9002](http://localhost:9002).
+1. Now start `RunCanary.cmd`, and hit [http://localhost:9002](http://localhost:9002).
 The two responses will match, since the app is exactly the same at this point.

 1. Let's now make a change to the app and release it to the _test_ channel.
 Open the `app/index.js`file and change the `VERSION` constant to `"1.0.1"` (or whatever you prefer).

-1. Now start `RunTest.cmd` and hit again [http://localhost:9002](http://localhost:9002)
+1. Now start `RunCanary.cmd` and hit again [http://localhost:9002](http://localhost:9002)

 1. New version should be reported in the output.